Narrow Gauge Steam in Eastern Germany

 Please note - hotels can be subject to change

-- Steam railway excursions as listed in itinerary
+- Excursions as listed

-- 3-day Harz Rover Ticket
+- 3-day Harz Rover ticket

 - Accommodation in good, quality hotels on a bed and breakfast basis